pnlbwh/multi-shell-dMRIharmonization/README.md

 McAllister TW, Andaluz N, Shutter L, Coimbra R, Zafonte RD, Coleman MJ, Kubicki M, Westin CF, Stein MB, Shenton ME, Rathi Y.
 Multi-site harmonization of diffusion MRI data in a registration framework.
 Brain Imaging Behav.
 2018 Feb;12(1):284-295. doi:10.1007/s11682-016-9670-y.
 PubMed PMID: 28176263.

+# Requirements for data

+1. Two groups of data from- *reference* and *target* sites are required.
+Control (healthy) subjects should be present in each site.

+2. The groups between the sites should be very well matched for age, sex, socio-economic status, IQ and any other demographic variable.

+3. A minimum of 16 subjects is required from each site for proper harmonization (so a minimum of 32 subjects in total).

+4. The data should be curated with the following steps prior to harmonization:

+    (i) axis alignment and centering

+    (ii) signal dropped gradient removal

+    (iii) eddy current and head motion correction

+5. b-values in each b-shell should have similar b-values (i.e, if one site has b-value 1000, the other one should have in the range [900,1100]).

+If your data does not satisfy these requirements, please open an issue [here](https://github.com/pnlbwh/dMRIharmonization/issues) or contact -

+*skarayumak@bwh.harvard.edu*

+*tbillah@bwh.harvard.edu*

 # Dependencies